time | status |

 [1] -2269

-- Since both sets of initial values van provide finite values of log-likelihood function, we can use either of these two as an initial value for optimizing the log-likelihood function using the R function
+- Since both sets of initial values can provide finite values of log-likelihood function, we can use either of these two as an initial value for optimizing the log-likelihood function using the R function

 optim()